 Starring Sean Astin and Jon Favreau, directed by David Anspaugh, Rudy is one of those movies that is almost guaranteed to make you cry.
 The story follows Rudy, a short-in-stature daydreamer who wants more than anything to play football at Notre Dame.
 But his lack of height does him no favors nor does his lack of academic excellence.
 With the odds stacked incredibly against him, his will to succeed is truly the only thing he has.
 His persistence and indomitable spirit are truly inspirational and will hit you right in the feels.

 I’m not ashamed to admit that I shed many tears while watching this movie.
-It was also the inspiration for this blog post.
+It was also the inspiration for this post on our blog.
 The first time I watched Rudy I was in the middle of studying for the FAR exam.
 I was completely unmotivated by this point in my studying and felt like I was doomed to fail the FAR section.

 This led to a slippery slope of doomed thinking: I’d fail the exam, never get promoted at work, and so on and so forth until I was living on the streets.
 In the middle of this despair, I stumbled upon Rudy and I can’t tell you how much it helped in lifting my spirits and motivating me to get back up on the horse and continue studying my butt off for the FAR section of the CPA Exam.